rtldg/simulcast-mpv/README.md

 # simulcast-mpv
-I was curious how easy it would be to sync two mpv players across the internet, even though it's' overengineering a solution to a not-very problem.
+A way to sync multiple [mpv players](https://mpv.io/) over the internet.
+- If someone pauses/resumes, then pause/resume for everyone.
-If one person pauses, then pause for the other person.
-Add in some ping calculation between clients.
+- If someone seeks forwards/backwards, then seek for everyone.
+- Add in some ping calculation between clients.

 That's basically what `simulcast-mpv` is.

 ## Usage
 **TL;DR:**